mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

        host: localhost
 	   socket: /tmp/mysql.sock

 Don't forget to specify your socket, if you do not know it's location, you can find it by typing:

 	  mysql_config --socket

 Starting Merb again shows that everything is running okay.

-The following command will give you access to the Merb console:
+The following command will give you access to the Merb interactive console:

     merb -i

 You'll notice Merb runs on port 4000, but this can be changed with flag `-p [port number]`.
 More options can be found by typing:

     merb --help

 You can even run Merb with any application server that supports rack (thin, evented_mongrel, fcgi, mongrel, and webrick):

     merb -a thin

+If you see a 500 error with the following error message when trying to navigate to localhost:4000 in your browser:

+    undefined method `match' for Merb::Router:Class - (NoMethodError)

+This means Merb has been started outside of your applications root directory.